texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Texas Juvenile Justice System has several state agencies that cater to juvenile matters.
 Some of these agencies include:

 As a result, these agencies have distinct rules given by Texas statutes on the dissemination of the juvenile records under their jurisdiction.
 Chapter 5 of the Family Code guides the creation, dissemination, and confidentiality of juvenile records.
-For juvenile records maintained by the juvenile courts, individuals that have the right of access include:
+For juvenile records maintained by the juvenile courts, individuals who may have the right of access include:

 • The subject of the record